 You could also try solving the problem by moving out into the hallway or by stationing yourself in the lobby, but these are usually uncomfortable places to surf the web from, with environments full of distractions and affording you little privacy.

 What you really need is a way to significantly boost the existing weak Wi-Fi signal, so that you don’t have to move anywhere.
 You'd prefer to get the goods delivered to you.
 In order to do that, you’ll need to travel with a device called known as an external USB wireless adapter.

-The problem with built-in wireless adapters is that they don’t always yield a very strong WiFi signal.
-They often aren’t very sensitive.
+The problem with built-in wireless adapters is that they don’t always yield a very strong WiFi signal due to their lack of sensitivity.
 You can improve the signal dramatically by using an external USB wireless adapter.

 These employ a more powerful transmitter and a more sensitive antenna than the in-built wireless card inside your laptop, significantly boosting the strength of the signal your laptop transmits and receives.
 What this ultimately means is a more reliable, faster and stronger WiFi connection.

 To start your new external wireless adapter, you normally have to first install the device driver (a piece of software that allows your laptop to communicate with the device), which can be installed from a CD or downloaded from a website.